 When you buy through links in this article, I may earn an affiliate commission.
 Learn More.

-The Sensibo Sky is a solid smart AC controller that can provide not only remote control of your heating and cooling, but some smarts as well through integration with voice assistants and IFTTT.
+The smart AC controllers from Sensibo can provide not only remote control of your heating and cooling, but some automation smarts through integration with your smart home.

 The plugin presents the thermostat functions correctly as a thermostat type device, so Siri will be able to understand a variety of phrasings and correctly understand what you’re talking about.
 You can, for example, refer to the Sensibo as an ‘AC’ whether that is in the accessory name or not.